 Standing “pigeon-toed” is internal rotation, the toes point toward each other.

 Sitting in a recliner chair does the exact opposite.
 People sit in a recliner and let their toes drop out to the side.
 This position is perfect for preventing the leg from internally rotating.

 The Problem With Recliner Chairs After A Total Hip Replacement

-For the total hip replacement patient that has had an anterior surgical approach, there is no problem.
+For the total hip replacement patient who has had an anterior surgical approach, there is no problem.

-However, there is a problem for patients that have had the posterior or lateral approach and have that “no bending past 90 degrees” range of motion restriction.
+However, there is a problem for patients who have had the posterior or lateral approach and have that “no bending past 90 degrees” range of motion restriction.

 Recliner chairs are more difficult to get out of than a standard non-reclining chair.

 First, in the non-reclined position, the patient sits deeper into the recliner chair than in a non-reclining chair.
 This forces the patient to “scoot to the front of the chair” to get in position to get up out of the chair.